-In 2019, four merger reviews concluded by the ACCC involved the release of a statement of issues and six involved remedies.
+In 2020, four merger reviews concluded by the ACCC involved the release of a statement of issues, and three were finalised with remedies.

 Has the authority ever pursued a company based outside your jurisdiction for a cartel offence?
 If yes, please provide the most recent instances.

 The ACCC has taken several cases against companies based outside Australia for cartel conduct.
 Following an ACCC investigation instituted in November 2016, the CDPP laid charges against Kawasaki Kisen Kaisha Ltd (K-Line) and Nippon Yusen Kabushiki Kaisha (NYK) for engaging in cartel conduct relating to the transportation of motor vehicles to Australia between 2009 and 2012.
-The Federal Court convicted both K-Line and NYK of criminal cartel conduct and they were ordered to pay a fine of $AUD34.5 million and $AUD25 million respectively.
+The Federal Court convicted both K-Line and NYK of criminal cartel conduct, and they were ordered to pay a fine of A$34.5 million and A$25 million respectively.

 Do you operate an immunity and leniency programme?
 Whom should potential applicants contact?
 What discounts are available to companies that cooperate with cartel investigations?